 TWO: Get support on the home front.
 It’s much easier to stay on the straight and narrow when the entire household follows suit.
 I’m blessed with a husband who has willingly adopted new eating habits and graciously serves as my Sous Chef in the kitchen.

 THREE: Learn to prepare healthy meals and snacks.
-We opted for a primarily whole foods plant based diet nearly a year ago.
+We opted for a primarily whole food plant based diet nearly a year ago.
 I bought several cookbooks to help me learn a new style of cooking.
-We’ve enjoy the bounty of delicious meals while improving our culinary skills.
+We’ve enjoyed the bounty of delicious meals while improving our culinary skills.
 We’ve also engaged several friends in the adventure by inviting them to share in our little experiment.
 Good food and good friends create a winning recipe!

 FOUR: Organize meal plans and food stocks for success.
 I usually plan the week’s meals on Friday to generate my shopping list for Saturday’s Farmers’ Market.
 I fill in the gaps with one or two trips to my favorite grocers.
 I economize on meal preparation by cooking in bulk and freezing meal-sized portions after a day or two of noshing on it.
 I also make sure to have healthy snacks at the ready when hunger strikes.
 I’ll fill up with fruit or veggies and homemade hummus to satisfy cravings and boost energy.